RDWardWizard/stepper_motor/README.md

 pulses per revolution when micro steps = 1: 200
 Hence, pulses per revolution required with microsteps = 16: 16*200=3200

-What this particular code does: Rotates the motor in one direction for 95 revolution.
-Then stops the motor for a second.
-Then rotates the motor in another direction for 95 revolutions.
-Then repeat.
+What this particular code does: Rotates the motor in one direction for 95 revolutions when the push button is pressed.
+The motor will stop rotation if the 95 revolutions are over or the optocoupler at the other end detects obstacle.
+When the button is pressed again, the motor will rotate in the opposite direction for 95 revolution or upto the 1st optocoupler detects obstacle.
+Then when the switch is pressed again, the motor will again start to rotate in the intial direction.
+This cycle will keep on repeating.